Steps to Volunteering

 - A pathway to enhance work experience

-- A way to enhance your health and get active
+- A step towards enhancing your health and getting active

 - A way to meet new people or broaden your social circle

-- As an expression your gratitude for help you may have received in the past
+- As an expression of gratitude for help you may have received

-- An opportunity to support a cause you feel strongly about, and
+- The chance to support a cause you feel strongly about, and

-- An opportunity to make a real difference to your community.
+- Being able to make a real difference to your community.